Anyone 5 or older living

 Is vaccination required?

-The government is not requiring vaccinations, but your state or local government may require you to be vaccinated if you are a healthcare or essential worker.
+At the moment, there is only a vaccination mandate for health care personnel who work for an institution that receives government funding through Medicare or Medicaid.
+Your state or local government may require you to be vaccinated if you are a healthcare or essential worker.
 Private companies may ask you to be vaccinated to return to the workplace or office, depending on state and local laws.
-(CDC)
+(CDC, White House)

 If I refuse to get a vaccine, will it impact the care I receive at future medical appointments?